flexdash/docs/docs/quick-start/examples.md

 # Examples

 The examples are easy to run as long as the `Hello World` example is run first!
-It creates config nodes (dashboard and tab) that the other examples "hook into".
+It creates a dashboard config node that the other examples "hook into".
 If you do not run `Hello World` first you have to create these two config nodes yourself (not a big deal).